webexpress-framework/WebExpress/docs/development_guide.md

 </ItemGroup>
 ```

-The name of the language translation file must match the country code from ISO 3166 ALPHA-2.
+The name of the language translation file must match the two-letter language code from ISO 639-1 (e.g. `de`, `en`).
 Each language translation file is structured as follows:

 ```csharp
 # Comment